Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 Countless hours have been spent training your mind to maintain focus on concurrent incantations, taxing as the process may be.

 **Manifest power**
-If you attempt to cast a spell that requires Concentration while already concentrating on an existing spell, you can maintain Concentration on both spells simultaneously.
+If you attempt to cast a spell that requires Concentration while already Concentrating on an existing spell, you can maintain Concentration on both spells simultaneously.
 You must take a Magic action on each subsequent round on maintaining this Concentration, or lose it for both spells.

 **Burden**
-At the end of each turn where you have two spells you are concentrating on, you must make a :d20-save: Constitution saving throw (DC equals 10 + both spells' levels combined).
+At the end of each turn where you have two spells you are Concentrating on, you must make a :d20-save: Constitution saving throw (DC equals 10 + both spells' levels combined).
 On a failure, you lose Concentration for both spells.
 You can end Concentration on one of your spells during your turn to avoid this save.

 Any time you would be forced to make a Concentration due to taking damage, the DC equals 10 + both spells' levels combined, or half the damage you take, whichever number is higher.
 On fail, you lose Concentration on both spells

+---

+### Great Weapon Expert

+*Advanced Feat (Prerequisites: Level 8+, Strength or Constitution 15+)*

+You gain the following benefits:

+**Improved Critical**
+The number you need to roll for a Critical Hit is reduced by 1 when you attack with a Melee Weapon that you are holding with two hands.
+This effect can stack.

+**Multi-Mastery**
+When you attack with a Melee Weapon that you are holding with two hands whose mastery property you can use, you can replace that property with the Cleave, Graze, Topple, or Vex property for that attack, ignoring its prerequisites.

 ---